Click Here for Visitation Guidelines

 Dementia is a Symptom of Various Diseases

 One of the main differences between dementia and Alzheimer’s Disease is that dementia is a group of symptoms of various diseases, not just Alzheimer’s.
-Abnormal structures called plaques and tangles in the brain that interfere with memory cause it.
+Abnormal structures in the brain, known as plaques and tangles, interfere with memory and lead to dementia.
+While each form of dementia, such as vascular dementia or Lewy body dementia, presents specific symptoms, there are commonalities across these conditions.
+Medical experts agree that if a person exhibits two or more of the following cognitive issues, it could be due to dementia:

 • Memory loss—both short-term and long-term